 New To The Low Fodmap Diet?

 Some of the information you find is useful, some of it might as well a different language with words you’ve never seen and definitely can’t pronounce.
-A lot of it conflicts with information on the last website you were just on.
+A lot of it conflicts with the information on the last website you were just on.
+Thankfully, there's a detailed guide on how to start and to complete a 90-day low fodmap diet.

 What the heck is a low fodmap diet and how does it magically fix your gut issues?

-Now your goal is to eliminate all of the common irritants to reset your gut and reintroduce them to your newly healthy intestinal tract, thus eliminating your symptoms.
+Now your goal is to eliminate all of the common irritants to reset your gut and reintroduce them to your new healthy intestinal tract, thus eliminating your symptoms.

 For example, are you familiar with that magical fruit?
 Beans are a common culprit and therefore considered a high fodmap food.
-Beans are not the only food that are high in fodmap.
-Any food that is considered a short chained carbohydrate is a candidate for malabsorption.
+Beans are not the only food that is high in fodmap.
+Any food that is considered a short-chained carbohydrate is a candidate for malabsorption.

 Are these just junk foods that need to be eliminated like a normal diet?